New Zealand School of Dance: Graduates

 Graduates of the school have been in the following companies:

-Akram Khan Company, Atamira Dance Company, The Australian Ballet, Australian Dance Theatre, Ballet Arizona, Black Grace, Co:3 Australia, Dancenorth, English National Ballet, Footnote Dance, Hofesh Shechter II, Houston Ballet, Java Dance Company, Kibbutz Contemporary Dance Company, Leipzig Ballet, The National Ballet of Canada, New Zealand Dance Company, Queensland Ballet, Rambert, Royal New Zealand Ballet, The Sarasota Ballet, Singapore Dance Theatre, Studio Wayne McGregor, Sydney Dance Company, Thüringer Staatsballett, The Washington Ballet, West Australian Ballet.
+Akram Khan Company, Atamira Dance Company, The Australian Ballet, Australian Dance Theatre, Ballet Arizona, Black Grace, Co:3 Australia, Dancenorth, English National Ballet, Footnote Dance, Hofesh Shechter II, Houston Ballet, Java Dance Company, Kibbutz Contemporary Dance Company, Leipzig Ballet, The National Ballet of Canada, New Zealand Dance Company, Queensland Ballet, Rambert, Royal New Zealand Ballet, The Sarasota Ballet, Singapore Ballet, Studio Wayne McGregor, Sydney Dance Company, Thüringer Staatsballett, The Washington Ballet, West Australian Ballet.

 In the contemporary dance area notable graduates include Raewyn Hill who is active in Australia as a choreographer and artistic director, and Lisa Densem who lives and works in Berlin as a choreographer.
 In New Zealand are Shona McCullagh who set up the New Zealand Dance Company and went on to be the artistic director of the Auckland Festival, Taiaroa Royal and Taane Mete who formed Okareka Dance Company and Ross McCormack whose company is called Muscle Mouth.
 Daniel Belton is the artistic director of Good Company Arts.

-Graduates Katherine Skelton (née Grange) is a soloist with the Royal New Zealand Ballet in 2021 and Paul Mathews is a principle.
+Graduate Katherine Skelton (née Grange) is a soloist with the Royal New Zealand Ballet in 2021 and Paul Mathews is a principal.
 He has been with the company since 2006.
+Graduate Tirion Law was promoted to principal of The National Ballet of Canada in 2024.